muteldar/MBServerGUI/README.md

 Mount & Blade Warband Server Panel (GUI)
 ===

-This is the dev branch so expect breaking changes for the foreseeable future.

 Mount & Blade Warband Server Panel (GUI) is just that a UI created to help start/run Mount & Blade Warband servers without having to create separate config files/bat files.
 It is very much still in development but should contain the following list of features when done.

 - Installing via some other method than source build.